ROCm/HIP/docs/understand/programming_model.rst

 ..
 RJH>> The prior sentence is not clear to me.
 The performance benefits of the shared memory on the GPU are based on the CPUs inability to access it?

 * Not all C++ language features map cleanly to typical GPU device architectures.
-  Some C++ features, such as XXX, are very expensive (meaning slow) to implement on GPU devices, therefor they are forbidden in device contexts to avoid using features that unexpectedly decimate the program's performance.
+  Some C++ features, such as XXX, are very expensive (meaning slow) to implement on GPU devices, therefore they are forbidden in device contexts to avoid using features that unexpectedly decimate the program's performance.
 Offload devices targeted by HIP aren't general purpose devices, at least not in the sense that a CPU is.
   HIP focuses on data parallel computations and as such caters to throughput